Daqnal/codegen/README.md

 ![python_c3XFyaJC6Z](https://user-images.githubusercontent.com/49793238/134781654-cd138f38-eb9e-43e2-a4c8-ab2d8be6506b.png)

 It can generate 3 types of passwords:
-- Symbolic (Any character that can be typed on a standard WASD keyboard)
+- Symbolic (Any character that can be typed on a standard QWERTY keyboard)

 ![image](https://user-images.githubusercontent.com/49793238/134781721-6f26641d-c559-4e66-b416-0d5530d1acc2.png)